 By Jarikre Johnson

 With this development comes a menace of environmental pollution that is bound to haunt the Lagos metropolis.
 According to research , health is at risk for those who live within five kilometres of a landfill site.
 Respiratory symptoms has been detected among residents living close to waste sites.
 These were linked to inhalation exposure to endotoxin, microorganisms, and aerosols from waste collection and land filling.
-Other hazards that comes with living close to sites include Fire and explosion, Inhalation of toxic gases, Injury to children playing on or around the dump site, Disease carried by mosquitoes, flies and rodents and damage to plant and wildlife habitats.
+Other hazards that come with living close to dump sites include fire and explosion, inhalation of toxic gases, injury to children playing on or around the dump site, disease carried by mosquitoes, flies and rodents and damage to plant and wildlife habitats.